zmwang0574/zmwang0574.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Electrical and Computer Engineering
+    - course: PhD Student in Electrical and Computer Engineering
       institution: Johns Hopkins University
       year: Aug.
 2024 - present
     - course: MS in Electrical Engineering